top of page

 SO HOW DO WE MOVE FORWARD?
 WHERE DO WE GO FROM HERE?

+Many publishers, literary magazines and writing competitions state that they will not accept writing produced or assisted by generative AI.
 Will they change their mind in the future?
 Will we see traditional publishing as the route for ‘fully human’ writers, and indie as the route for AI-assisted writers?
 Will the traditional publishing world also start using AI-assisted writers and freelancers?
-Most are resisting for now, but how much longer will that continue?
+Some publishing companies are now starting to license their IP to train gen-AI models (e.g. Harper Collins).
+Many of my editing clients are anti gen-AI, but will that always be the case?
+Many are resisting for now, but how much longer will that continue?

 I’m not here to say what will happen.
-None of us know exactly how this technology will work out, or whether (and how) it will reshape the creative writing landscape.
+None of us know exactly how this technology will work out, or whether – and how – it will reshape the creative writing landscape.

 MY OWN STANCE?